 An agent at age t is characterized by a vector of capabilities $\theta_t = (\theta_t^C, \theta_t^N, \theta_t^H)$, where θ_t^C is a vector of cognitive abilities (e.g., IQ) at age t, θ_t^N is a vector of noncognitive abilities at age t (e.g., patience, self control, temperament, risk aversion, and neuroticism), and θ_t^H is a vector of health stocks for mental and physical health at age t.
 Capabilities are produced by investment, environments and genes.
 Capabilities are weighted differently in different tasks in the labor market and in social life more generally.
 The principle of comparative advantage explains why there is specialization in tasks and roles in life.
-The model has four main ingredients: (a) outcome functions that show how capabilities, effort and incentives affect outcomes; (b) dynamic technologies for producing capabilities; (c) parental preferences; and (d) constraints reflecting access to financial markets.
+The model has four main ingredients: (a) outcome functions that show how capabilities; (c) parental preferences; and (d) constraints reflecting access to financial markets.
 Some ingredients are well researched.
 Others are not and offer interesting research challenges.

-3.1 Formal models of child outcomes and investment in children can think of them as behavioral "phenotypes" for a variety of behaviors generated by capability "genotypes."
+3.1 Formal Models of Child Outcomes and Investment in Children of them as behavioral "phenotypes" for a variety of behaviors generated by capability "genotypes."
 They are all manifestations of θ_t in the context in which they are measured.
 The outcome from activity k at age t is Y_t^k , where

 Outcomes in childhood and adulthood are defined generally.
 They include, among other things, wages, occupational choices, criminal activity, as well as test scores.
-One where e_t^k is effort devoted to activity k at time t where the effort supply function depends on rewards and endowments:
+One can think where e_t^k is effort devoted to activity k at time t where the effort supply function depends on rewards and endowments:

-52For additional evidence against the Harris-Rowe hypothesis, see Collins et al. (2000).
+52For additional evidence against the Harris-Rowe hypothesis, see Collins, Maccoby, Steinberg, Hetherington, and Bornstein (2000).